 - You can now reboot your device by selecting Option 5. **Note that no previous changes will be saved to the device unless Option 5 is performed.**

-- After the Devkit has completed rebooting, we recommend that you press the reset button near the center of the Thunderboard.
-The green LED near the center of the Thunderboard should flash one or two times then go off - indicating a connection.
+- After the Devkit has completed rebooting, we recommend that you press the reset button near the centre of the Thunderboard.
+The green LED near the centre of the Thunderboard should flash one or two times then go off - indicating a connection.

 - Your DevKit is now updated and will automatically start sending sensor data to your UrsaLeo Cloud account.